healeycodes/nodots-lang/README.md

 ## WebAssembly Compiler (static types)

-`compiler.py` is a WebAssembly compiler (w/ type checking) that outputs WebAssembly Text Format.
+`compiler.py` is a WebAssembly compiler (w/ type checking) that outputs WebAssembly Text.
 See `grammar_static.py` for the grammar.

 This version is more experimental than the interpreter but you can compile and run an example program with: